India court extends activist Ravi's detention over farm protest

 It has offered to hold the laws in abeyance and water down some the provisions.

-But the farmers want Modi to repeal the laws altogether and provide legal backing for minimum price support for their produce and their long campaign in Delhi’s biting cold has drawn a growing band of supporters at home and overseas.
+But the farmers want Modi to repeal the laws altogether and provide legal backing for minimum price support for their produce.

 Our Standards: The Thomson Reuters Trust Principles.